 Format Models

-A format model is a string literal that represents a conversion rule between strings and numeric or date/time.
+A format model is a string literal that represents a conversion rule between strings and numeric or date/time data types.
 When you convert a string to a number or date, the format model determines how Exasol interprets the string.
 By using format models, it is possible to assign a string to a numeric column or output a date as a string in the desired format.

-Date/Time format models can be used in the functions TO_CHAR (datetime)/ TO_DATE/ TO_TIMESTAMP and in ETL commands IMPORT/ EXPORT.
+Date/time format models can be used in the functions TO_CHAR (datetime) and TO_DATE/ TO_TIMESTAMP, and in the ETL commands IMPORT and EXPORT.
 If no date/time format is specified, the current default format is used.
-This default format is defined in the NLS_DATE_FORMAT and NLS_TIMESTAMP_FORMAT session parameters.
-It can be changed for the current session using ALTER SESSION or for the entire database using ALTER SYSTEM.
+The default format is defined in the NLS_DATE_FORMAT and NLS_TIMESTAMP_FORMAT session parameters, and can be changed for the current session using ALTER SESSION or system-wide using ALTER SYSTEM.

-The default format is also important to implicit conversions.
-For example, if you insert a string value into a date column, a TO_DATE is executed implicitly.
-For more information, refer to the Type Conversion Rules section.
+The default format is also important for implicit conversions.
+For example, if you insert a string value into a date column, a TO_DATE is implicitly executed.
+For more information, see Type Conversion Rules.

-If no language is specified, then the current session language is used for representing the date.
-The current session language is defined in the NLS_DATE_LANGUAGE session parameter.
-It can be changed for the current session using ALTER SESSION or for the entire database using ALTER SYSTEM.
+If no language is specified the current session language is used for representing the date.
+The current session language is defined in the NLS_DATE_LANGUAGE session parameter, which can be changed for the current session using ALTER SESSION or system-wide using ALTER SYSTEM.
 The current values for the NLS parameters can be found in the EXA_PARAMETERS system table.

-The following table lists all the elements that you can in the date/time format model.
+The following table lists the elements that can be used in the date/time format model.

 CC Century (01–99)

-D Day of week (1-7, starting from the day specified by the parameter NLS_FIRST_DAY_OF_WEEK.
-For more information, refer to ALTER SYSTEM)
+Day of week (1–7, starting from the day specified by NLS_FIRST_DAY_OF_WEEK)

 DD Day (01–31)